 If you don’t pay your medical bills, your health care provider will eventually send the unpaid bills to a collections agency.
 Some providers will do this once the bill is 30 days late.
 Others will wait for 60, 90, or even 180 days.

 Many people believe that paying part of their medical bill will be enough to keep the bill out of collections.
 But medical bills don’t typically have minimum payments.
 So, even if you’re making partial payments, a healthcare provider could still turn the unpaid bill over to collections.

-Once a medical bill is 180+ days late, the three major credit bureaus will list it on your credit report.
+Once a medical bill is 180+ days late — or as of July 2022, one year late — the three major credit bureaus will list it on your credit report.
 When this happens, it will damage your credit score.

 A medical bill in collections won’t impact your credit as much as other types of debt in collections.
 But it can still make it harder for you to qualify for different types of financing like a mortgage.

 How can I get Help with Medical Bills?

 If you have outstanding medical debt, here’s what you can do right now to manage it.